 All other personnel who have minimal involvement in the conduct of the research or minimal study-related contact with participants should receive training that emphasizes the protection of participant privacy and confidentiality.
-Minimally involved personnel include drivers, couriers, clerical staff, and administrative staff.
+Minimally involved personnel may include drivers, couriers, clerical staff, and administrative staff.

-Several acceptable training resources and methods are described in the DAIDS policy, including National Institute of Allergy and Infectious Diseases (NIAID) Learning Center training modules, which can be accessed at https://learningcenter.niaid.nih.gov.
-Other options and guidance related to training are included in Section 16.
+Several acceptable training resources and methods are described in the DAIDS policy, including training modules on the DAIDS Learning Portal, which can be accessed at https://daidslearningportal.niaid.nih.gov; DAIDS may also sponsor or support other applicable training sessions to meet these requirements.
+Other options and guidance related to training are available at: